oxford-arc/jade-docs/docs/source/software/python.rst

 Using conda Environments
 ########################

-There are a small number of environments provided for everyone to use, these are the default ``root`` and ``python2`` environments as well as various versions of Anaconda for Python 3 and Python 2.

 Once the conda module is loaded you have to load or create the desired conda environments.
 For the documentation on conda environments see `the conda documentation <http://conda.pydata.org/docs/using/envs.html>`_.